 If you are coming on the LMIA/temporary foreign worker program, you need to bring even more savings if possible.
 Those on the LMIA can be laid-off.
 LMIAs are non-transferable.

-This is an exciting time for you, but some of your expectations around accommodation and employment may need to be mitigated.
+This is an exciting time for you, but some of your expectations around employment may need to be mitigated.

 Be prepared to take a “joe-job” to get you by when you first arrive while you interview for roles in your sector.